 Stop for a while in Costinesti…

-Moving on to Costinesti now!
+Moving on the Romanian Coastal Escape to Costinesti now!
 This summer resort was trendy back in the 90s when all the famous Romanian pop and rock bands spent the summer playing at various venues and discotheques.
 While those days are long gone, Costinesti is still a popular resort for young people and students due to its huge beach with powdery sand, and affordable accommodation, restaurants, and bistros.
 And has great doughnuts and an amusement park!

 Discover the Romanian planets…